-Oanda ReviewOpen Account
+Oanda ReviewOpen Demo Account

-Founded in 1996, OANDA is a well-known and pioneering online forex, contract for difference (CFD) and spread-betting broker that has been serving retail currency traders since 2001.
+Founded in 1996, is a well-known and pioneering online forex, contract for difference (CFD) and spread-betting broker that has been serving retail currency traders since 2001.
 The broker has a global presence and supports customers in eight different languages, including English, Spanish, Russian, German, French, Italian, Portuguese and Mandarin.

 OANDA is incorporated in Delaware, but it has its main U.S. offices in New York and San Francisco that are regulated by the Commodities Futures Trading Commission (CFTC) and the National Futures Association (NFA).
 The broker also has fully-regulated offices in the UK, Canada, Singapore, Japan and Australia.

-The broker lets you trade using the traditional dealing spread or a raw spread plus commission fee model.
+You can trade using the traditional dealing spread or a raw spread plus commission fee model.
 It also supports spread betting and spot/CFD trading in numerous assets that include currency pairs, major indices, metals, other commodities and bonds.

 - No account minimum size, so you can open live accounts with just $1.